 The long standing relationship with HM Customs & Revenue (HMRC) allows the Society to seek advice and agree resolution in reporting for matters that maybe unusual in nature.
+We are recognised as being a low-risk business.

 Recognising the importance of having an open and transparent approach to tax policy and strategy the Society aims to consistently gain the Fair Tax Mark.
 The purpose of the Fair Tax Mark criteria is to provide organisations with a widely accepted and freely available set of criteria to guide them to achieving maximum transparency and fairness in their taxation policies, especially when it comes to the preparation of material for publication.